Listen to this morning’s Scripture song – Deuteronomy 32:4

 “Then said Jesus, Father, forgive them; for they know not what they do.
 And they parted his raiment, and cast lots.” – (Luke 23:34)

-I must confess that as I was reading the 4 chapters from Leviticus this morning, I kept thinking to myself: “what am I going to write about from this passage”.
+I must confess that as I was reading the 4 chapters from Leviticus this morning, I kept thinking to myself: “what am I going to write about from this passage?”
 The four chapters are all about the Old Testament offerings.
 We read about the burnt offering, the meat offering, the peace offering, and the sin offering.
 I have been a student of the Bible for many years, and I still don’t have all of the Old Testament offerings straight in my head.
-I really was not looking forward to writing a devotion this morning on one or all of these Old Testament sacrifices.
-But then I read the “second miler” passage for this morning from Luke 23.
-I read where Jesus said, “Forgive them”, and I thought about when He said in John’s gospel, “It is finished”; and then it when I got excited.
+I really was not looking forward to writing a devotion on one or all of these Old Testament sacrifices.
+But, then I read the “second miler” passage for this morning from Luke 23.
+I read where Jesus said, “Forgive them”, and I thought about what He said in John’s gospel, “It is finished,” and then I got excited.
 I realized that I don’t have to know all of the details of the Old Testament sacrificial system because all of those sacrifices and offerings pictured and pointed to one thing: the sacrifice that Christ would make on the Cross of Calvary.
 It truly is finished!
 We don’t have to run down to the Tabernacle or Temple every time that we sin.
 We do not have to keep it all straight, because Jesus Christ paid for it all when He died for our sins.
 Praise God!

 Oh Oh!
 I just got another thought: a thought about sacrifices.
 There is one more sacrifice that I should consider today: the living sacrifice.
 I am to present my body a living sacrifice to the Lord.
 I am no longer my own: I am bought with a price, and I belong to Him; and that is my reasonable service.
 It is the least that I can do to live for the Lord since He was willing to die for me.